 Our Board of Directors regularly reviews the implementation of appropriate corporate governance measures.
 As we have transitioned from a newly public company to a more established, now S&P 500 company, our Board of Directors has conducted a review of corporate governance matters, including our classified board structure.
 In connection with this review, our Board of Directors considered the advantages of maintaining the classified board structure as well as the advantages of declassifying the Board.
 The advantages of the classified board structure include that a classified board may promote board continuity, encourage a long-term perspective by management and the Board of Directors, and provide protection against certain abusive takeover tactics, including by making it more difficult for one or more stockholders holding a large number of shares to replace the entire Board of Directors at once.
 Our Board of Directors understands that many investors believe that annually elected boards increase accountability of directors to a company's stockholders.
-The Board of Directors also recognizes that stockholders of public companies generally support shifting from classified board will enable the Company's stockholders to express a view on each director's performance by means of an annual vote and will support the Company's ongoing efforts to maintain "best practices" in corporate governance.
+The Board of Directors also recognizes that stockholders of public companies generally support shifting from classified boards to the annual election of directors.
+Our Board of Directors believes this amendment better aligns our governance with governance practices supported by the investor community.
+A declassified board will enable the Company's stockholders to express a view on each director's performance by means of an annual vote and will support the Company's ongoing efforts to maintain "best practices" in corporate governance.
 Because our Board of Directors is classified, currently directors can be removed only for cause, whereas, under Delaware law, directors elected to a Board that is not classified can be removed with or without cause.

 Our Board of Directors evaluated the Declassification Amendment in light of the considerations described above.
-Based on these considerations, our Board of Directors adopted resolutions setting forth the Declassification Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Declassification Amendment, and unanimously resolved to submit the Declassification Amendment to our stockholders for approval and recommended that our stockholders adopt the Declassification Amendment.
+Based on these considerations, our Board of Directors adopted resolutions setting forth the Declassification Amendment, declared the Declassification Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Declassification Amendment, and unanimously resolved to submit the Declassification Amendment to our stockholders for approval and recommended that our stockholders adopt the Declassification Amendment.